contao/docs/docs/dev/framework/templates/creating-templates.md

 without extending them.
 Used blocks are not output by default, but instead made available to the `block()` function.

 {{% notice warning %}}
-While [includes](#includes) and [embeds](#embeds) are very powerful, there is a very hidden pitfall when using them to build reusable templates.
+While [includes](#includes) and [embeds](#embeds) are very powerful, there is a hidden pitfall when using them to build reusable templates.
 Whenever you use these functions, Twig creates a new *isolated scope* in the template, that won't be accessible from outside.
 So, if a template `A` extends from a template `B`, that includes/embeds another template `C`, you won't be able to access or adjust blocks of `C` inside `A`.
 Here, horizontal reuse comes to the rescue.
 {{% /notice %}}

 Horizontal reuse is one of the most powerful parts of Twig.
 At the same time it's the most complex one.
 So let's dissect the various parts needed for it to work.

- * The `block()` function renders a block that is available to the current template.
+ * The `block()` function renders a block, that is available to the current template.
 Available means: defined in the same file, any parent template or manually imported by a `{% use %}` statement (see below).

    ```twig